cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

 start-up.
 The next flow started by :ref:`manual triggering<triggering-flows>` gets the number ``2``, then ``3``, and so on.

-Tasks can carry multiple flow numbers as a result of :ref:`flow merging<flow-merging>` and :ref:`manual triggering<triggering-flows>`.
+Tasks can carry multiple flow numbers as a result of :ref:`flow merging<flow-merging>`.

 .. note::
    Flow numbers are not yet exposed in the UI, but they are logged with task